kararudolph/DrexelSeminar/seminar.md

 Note:

  Because exposure is not randomized, the association could be an artifact of unobserved confounding.
   * Moderately sensitive.
-Setting the conditional probability of a given unobserved confounder to be 20% greater in a disadvantaged versus nondisadvantaged neighborhoods, the unobserved confounder would have to bias the conditional mean cortisol slope by 98% to change our inference.
+Setting the conditional probability of a given unobserved confounder to be 20% greater in a disadvantaged versus nondisadvantaged neighborhoods (delta), the unobserved confounder would have to bias the conditional mean cortisol slope by 98% (gamma) to change our inference.

 ---